 While Honda's Civic Type R dives directly into racing engineering and aesthetics, the Civic Si is more of a conscientious racing enthusiast.
 It has all the right pieces and parts for a sporty racing feel, but it's still well-behaved enough to make sense as your only car.
 With the release of the 11th generation Civic for 2022, the Honda Civic Si has also been fully redesigned and updated.
 Let's take a look at what makes the 2022 Honda Civic Si more exciting than ever and why those buzzword-delivering drivers might pause to take a second glance at the Civic they thought they knew.

-The 2022 Honda Civic Si is clearly related to the regular sedan version of the best-selling car, but even a quick glance will tell you that it's a different type of vehicle.
+The 2022 Honda Civic Si is clearly related to the regular sedan version of the best-selling car, but even a quick glance will tell you that it's a different type of vehicle than the standard Honda Civic.
 If not the available Blazing Orange Pearl paint job, the low, aggressive, windblown styling will give away the secret.
 If subtlety is more your thing, fear not - Blazing Orange is not the default, but just a new color added to the 2022 lineup.

 It all starts under the hood.
 The Si enjoys a high-output VTEC 1.5L turbocharged 4-cylinder engine, which has been tinkered with to provide ideal performance.
 Maximum torque of 192 lb-ft now kicks in at 1800 rpm, resulting in responsive turn recovery and a punchier takeoff than the outgoing model.
 Honda also continues to include a mechanical limited-slip differential, helping you put all that power to the ground with minimal wheel spin.
 However, despite its enhanced performance, the Si doesn't lose much of the standard Civic's "economical" title.
 This is one performance car that makes for an incredibly practical daily driver.